milvus-io/milvus-docs/site/en/userGuide/manage_index.md

 This topic describes how to manage indexes in Milvus.
 See [Vector Index](index.md) and [Index Selection](index_selection.md) for more information.

+Vector indexes are an organizational unit of metadata used to accelerate [vector similarity search](search.md).
+Without index built on vectors, Milvus will perform a brute-force search by default.

 <div class="alert note">
 <ul>
-<li>Current release of Milvus only supports building and dropping index on vector field.
+<li>Current release of Milvus only supports building and dropping an index on vector field.
 Future releases will support these operations on scalar field.</li>
 <li>By default, Milvus does not index a segment with less than 1,024 rows.
 To change this parameter, configure <a href="configuration_standalone-advanced.md#System-Behavior-Configurations"><code>minSegmentSizeToEnableIndex</code></a> in <code>root_coord.yaml</code>.</li>
 </div>

 ## Build an index

-This topic builds a 1024-cluster IVF_FLAT index with Euclidean distance (L2) as the similarity metrics.
+The following example builds a 1024-cluster IVF_FLAT index with Euclidean distance (L2) as the similarity metrics.
+You can choose the index and metric that suit your scenario.

 Prepare the index parameters.